brunoribeiro94/Make-Nice-Time/README.md

 // Our date will be formatted  is current date + 12 weeks
 $now = date('Y-m-d H:i:s', strtotime('+12 week'));

-// limit date is current date + 5 week, if that date exercised limit
+// limit date is current date + 5 week, in that case is smaller than our data
 $limit = date('Y-m-d H:i:s', strtotime('+5 week'));

 // output format optional, Standard timestamp format Y-m-d H:i:s